jengaclub/Remote-Monitoring-System/Readme.txt

 Know the IP address and port of the server and ensure that same is updated in the client side

 Server side:
+run in the command prompt using python server.py
 1. In server side just run the executable file server.py
 2. If there is no executable file convert the existing python file to executable file.
 3. Once server is running , it runs indefinitely untill stopped manually .